-Source 5.32 An early 18th-century painting showing Indigenous men hunting birds, entitled Throwing the spear, Ballarat Fine Art Gallery
+Source 5 An early 18th-century painting showing Indigenous men hunting birds, entitled Throwing the spear, Ballarat Fine Art Gallery

-1 Fill in the table to help develop your understanding of Sources 5.29, 5.30 and 5.32.
+1 Fill in the table to help develop your understanding of Sources 2, 3 and 5.

 Source number What does the source depict or describe?
+How did the activity or item depicted or described in the source help that particular Aboriginal group to survive?
 What can you tell about the ancient people's relationship with the land from the source?

-5.29
+2

-5.30
+3

-5.32
+5

-- 2 Write a 100 word paragraph to explain how Indigenous Australians used the land.
-Make sure you refer to at least two sources provided here. - 3 How could you find out more information about any of these sources? - 4 How could you determine the age of the artefacts in Sources 5.28 and 5.29?
+- 2 Write a 100-word paragraph to explain how Indigenous Australians used the land.
+Make sure you refer to at least two sources provided here. - 3 How could you find out more information about any of these sources? - 4 How could you determine the age of the artefacts in Sources 1 and 2?

 Historical sources are often more useful to a historian when he or she can access additional sources of information about a particular source.
-Look at the Aboriginal rock art in Source 5.33.
+Look at the Aboriginal rock art in Source 6.